Table of Contents

 This is a type of liquid that is also clear.
 It mostly consists of sugar, salt, collagen, hyaluronic acid, and water.

-The main difference between the vitreous humor and the aqueous humor is that there is a set amount of the vitreous humor in your eye, and it does not move.
+The main difference between the vitreous humor and the aqueous humor is that there is a set amount of the vitreous humor in your eye, and it does not move freely about between the two chambers.
+It remains in the posterior chamber.

 In children, the vitreous humor is milky and has a gel-like consistency.
-The gel-like liquid becomes clearer as you grow older, so light can get through and allow your eye to see.
+The gel-like liquid becomes clearer as you grow older, and in fact begins to liquefy.

 Maintaining the Health of the Vitreous Humor